 DCC is a specific type of convolution.
 Compared to the ordinary 1-D convolution, DCC has the operation of dilation and causal constraint.
 Dilation describes how convolutional kernels slide on the input data.
 The kernels are applied on an area that is larger than the kernel size by skipping input values with a certain step.
 The skipped step is called dilation rate.
 Stacking a few Dilated Convolution layers can effectively expand the receptive field.
 Causal constraint makes the prediction not depend on any neuron in the future timesteps.
 Such a feature makes it feasible for real-time processing, which provides a great potential of DCCNNs for being integrated into SHM systems or digital twin systems in the future.
-Fig. 2 shows an example of a simplistic DCCNN which with dilation rates of 1, 2, 4 and 8 in the last 4 layers.
-The receptive field is 16 for each neuron in the output layer, which means that the value of each neuron in the output layer is determined by the values of 16 neurons in the input layer, as visualised by the brighter circles in Fig. 2.
-The horizontal direction is the time axis.
-For the time step t, the prediction for $y_t$ only uses the values of x no later than t ( $x{t-15}$ to $x_t$ ), which demonstrates the causality.
-The dilation operation can also be clearly illustrated in Fig. 2.
-For instance, $y_t$ is determined by the two neurons in its previous layer which have an interval of 8, indicating the dilation rate of 8.
+Fig. 2 shows an example of a DCCNN which includes 3 DCC layers with dilation rates of 1, 2, and 4.
+The receptive field reaches 16 for each neuron in the output layer in the illustration.
 Based on the unique characteristics of DCC, it is widely used for processing temporal data, e.g., audio generation [56], speech denoising [57], speech synthesis [58], etc. Since audio signal is a specific type of vibration data collected by microphones, it shares high similarities with the vibration data acquired from structures.
 Therefore, a DCCNN is proposed for time-series data synthesis.